joostvannus/mendix-native-content-renderer/README.md

 - Upon clicking a link, you can let the widget decide what to do:
   - If you select an Action, that will be used by the widget when you click any hyperlink
   - If you do not select an Action, it will let the system handle it (e.g. open a link in a browser)
 - Link Attribute can be used (preferably in a non-persistent Entity) to pass the link to your nanoflow.
-That way you have total control over what you do with any link
+That way you have total control over what you do with any link.
+  - Note: Make sure the attribute and entity is editable.
+The widget will **not** give you an error when it is not editable.

 ## Styling